ounihamza100/basic-crud-soap-jaxws/README.md

 # basic-crud-soap-jaxws
-Implementation of Basic crud example
+Implementation of Basic crud SOAP example

 You just need an IDE, java 8 ,maven.